 The all-round solutions provided by the manufacturers also allow traffic monitoring and policy enforcement, such as the blocking of websites with content harmful to young people.
 Peer-to-peer traffic can also be monitored.
 Should any irregularities occur, the user can be warned or disconnected from the internet by policy enforcement that only affects the device or user concerned.

-Manufacturers such as Cisco Meraki and Mist Systems offer many additional features aimed at relieving administrators’ workload and improving the quality of networks.
+Manufacturers such as Cisco Meraki and Juniper Mist offer many additional features aimed at relieving administrators’ workload and improving the quality of networks.
 In addition, the benefits of machine learning and artificial intelligence are increasingly being used to ensure that everything runs smoothly.
 Why not arrange a no-obligation consultation to determine which solution is best suited to your network and your requirements?
 We’ll be glad to help!